miekg/dnsfmt/dnsfmt.1.md

 The zone is formatted according to the following rules:

-* ordering of the zone is left as-is
+- ordering of the zone is left as-is
-* all whitespace is removed
+- all whitespace is removed
-* unnecessary origins from names are stripped
+- unnecessary origins from names are stripped
-* a new comments gets an empty line before it
+- a new comments gets an empty line before it
-* a new ownername gets an empty line before it
+- a new ownername gets an empty line before it
-* repeated ownernames are suppressed
+- repeated ownernames are suppressed
-* TTLs are _all_ converted to human readable form (on minute accuracy) when they are larger than 600
+- TTLs are _all_ converted to human readable form (on minute accuracy) when they are larger than 600 seconds
-* long records (DNSKEYs, RRSIGs) are wrapped and placed in braces
+- long records (DNSKEYs, RRSIGs) are wrapped and placed in braces
-* names with only one, but equal, type are grouped together without newlines
+- names with only one, but equal, type are grouped together without newlines
-* the SOA serial comment gets a written out timestamp
+- the SOA serial comment gets a written out timestamp

 No semantic checks are done, this is purely text manipulation with some basic zone file syntax understanding.